This trip is primarily to

 not the iron stairs in the ticket-hall light-well.

-On our way back to the hostel we found a forno which did a mozzarella and
+On our way back to the hotel we found a forno which did a mozzarella and

 tomato panino using wholemeal (integrale) bread.
 It was well